RyanStyron/HeliospherePlugin/README.md

 # HeliospherePlugin
-This plugin is the core plugin of the Minecraft server Heliosphere.
+This plugin is the core plugin of the Minecraft server Heliosphere (heliosphere.mc-shock.com).